Brian Laundrie Left Home Without Wallet, Cell Phone Before Disappearance, New Report Says

-A new report says the boyfriend of the late Gabby Petito, who is the target of a massive manhunt by the FBI, left his Florida home without his wallet and cell phone.

-A "source close to the family" of Brian Laundrie confirmed the information to CNN.

-Officials with the FBI in Denver, who are heading up the case, declined to confirm the information.

-Laundrie, age 23, of North Port, Florida in Sarasota County, is wanted on a federal warrant for allegedly fraudulently using credit cards after Petito's death, has not been seen since he left his parent's home to go for a hike in at Carlton Reserve.
+Laundrie, 23, of North Port, Florida, is wanted on a federal warrant for allegedly fraudulently using credit cards after Gabby Petito's death.

+He has not been seen since he left his parent's home to go for a hike in at Carlton Reserve.
+Laundrie's parents were concerned he might hurt himself, the source said.

-- See Earlier Story: Federal Arrest Warrant Issued For Missing Fiancé In Gabby Petito Homicide Investigation
+Officials with the FBI in Denver, who are heading up the case, declined to confirm the tip.

 In other news, on Thursday, Sept.
 23, Laundrie's parents were seen leaving their home for the first time in days, followed by law enforcement officers.